-Business Confidence in the United States decreased to 52.40 points in February from 52.60 points in January of 2026.
+Business Confidence in the United States remained unchanged at 52.70 points in April.
 Business Confidence in the United States averaged 52.81 points from 1948 until 2026, reaching an all time high of 77.50 points in July of 1950 and a record low of 29.40 points in May of 1980.
 This page provides the latest reported value for - United States ISM Purchasing Managers Index (PMI) - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-United States ISM Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on March of 2026.
+United States ISM Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on May of 2026.

-Business Confidence in the United States decreased to 52.40 points in February from 52.60 points in January of 2026.
-Business Confidence in the United States is expected to be 49.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Business Confidence in the United States remained unchanged at 52.70 points in April.
+Business Confidence in the United States is expected to be 51.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the United States ISM Manufacturing PMI is projected to trend around 52.00 points in 2027, according to our econometric models.

 Calendar GMT Reference Actual Previous Consensus TEForecast